 Since the mid-1980s the Community Development Department (CDD) has collected employment data from Cambridge employers to assemble a list of the 25 largest providers of jobs.
 The information is updated annually and published on the web site with links to the career web pages of the listed organizations.

 The Top 25 list merits a closer look, as it provides insight into the overall economic climate in Cambridge.
 While measuring the city’s most significant employers, it is worth noting that the term “employee” can mean different things to different employers.
 To ensure a reliable basis for comparison across organizations, the Top 25 counts Full Time Equivalents (FTEs).
 A person working full time between 35 and 40 hours per week counts as one FTE (or one employee).
 Therefore, a person employed half time is 0.5 FTEs and a person working one full day a week is 0.2 FTEs (based on a 5 day work week).

 While Cambridge is known as a hotbed of internet and software innovation, much of that work occurs at smaller firms.
-Still, four of the Top 25 fall in this sector: Microsoft, Google, Akamai, and Pegasystems.
+Still, five of the Top 25 fall in this sector: Microsome, Google, Akamai, Pegasystems, and Hubspot.
 CIC also lends support to many internet startups.
-Finally, the Top 25 includes a diverse set of eight employers ranging from health care (Cambridge Health Alliance, Spaulding Hospital Cambridge) to consultants (Forrester Research, Camp Dresser & McKee, Raytheon BBN Technologies) and encompassing the educational services firm EF International, Whole Foods and the Federal Government.
+Finally, the Top 25 includes a diverse set of seven employers ranging from health care (Cambridge Health Alliance, Spaulding Hospital Cambridge) to consultants (Forrester Research, Camp Dresser & McKee, Raytheon BBN Technologies) and encompassing the educational services firm EF International, and the Federal Government.
 The Top 25 list demonstrates the range, strength and capacity for economic growth in Cambridge, explaining the high level of confidence in its future.